Avoid These Mistakes When Writing About Older Donors

 Don't patronize or demean older people

-- Don't use older people as the butt of a joke.
+Don't use older people as the butt of a joke.
 Many people, who no longer find ethnic jokes acceptable, seem indifferent to the effect of jokes about older people.
 Older people are often accused of being humorless when they object to such jokes.
+Cracking "old people jokes" in the workplace might even be against age discrimination laws.

 Don't reinforce stereotypes of older people